 Museums are a great way to pass a rainy afternoon:

 Orlando Museum of Art - Exhibits of local, regional, national and international works of art.

 Orange County Regional History Center - Explore four floors of permanent exhibits, plus several traveling exhibitions that are scheduled throughout the year.

 Orlando Science Center - You can spend the entire day exploring the four floors of exhibits and hands-on learning experiences.
 And, you'll even stay dry getting from your car to OSC via the over-the-street covered walkway.

 Location: 777 E. Princeton Street, Orlando

-Skeletons: Animals Unveiled! - I'd say this is something you wouldn't expect to see in Orlando.
+Skeletons: Museum of Osteology - This is something you wouldn't expect to see in Orlando.
 There is only one other skeleton museum that exists and it's in Oklahoma.
 See over 40 exhibits with more than 400 real animal skeletons.